Midsumma and Australia Post Art Award Submissions

 The art award is open nation-wide to artists in any medium, though please take into consideration the current environment in Australia.
 We encourage anyone in Australia to apply and talk to us if you have any concerns.
 Finalists' work will be exhibited as part of the subsequent Midsumma Festival (for 2024, between 21 January and 11 February 2024).

-Submissions for the 2024 Midsumma and Australia Post Art Award will open in August 2023.
+Submissions for the 2024 Midsumma and Australia Post Art Award are now OPEN

 2023 Award Winners